 - Special meetings may be called by the president, with consent of a majority of the executive board, or at written request of ten percent of the members addressed to the executive board through the president or the president-elect.

-- The membership shall be notified at least ninety days in advance of an annual meeting and thirty days in advance of a special meeting.
+- The membership shall be notified at least sixty days in advance of an annual meeting and thirty days in advance of a special meeting.
 Those members present and voting shall constitute a quorum.

 - The executive board shall meet as necessary.
 Five voting members, one of whom must be the president or vice-president, shall constitute a quorum.